 Students who have been approved for testing accommodations by the Office of Accessibility Services may make an appointment to take a test in the Testing Center, located in the McGrath Library/Learning Commons.

-• Must be made at least two business days in advance (Monday exams cannot be scheduled on Friday.).
+2. Make an appointment at the Front Desk in the library at least two business days in advance (Monday exams cannot be scheduled on Friday).

-• Must be scheduled for the same time the rest of the class takes the exam unless there is a direct class conflict.
+3. Test should be scheduled for the same time the rest of the class takes the exam unless there is a direct class conflict.

 Animals on Campus